WoWRoster/uniadmin/readme.txt

-[~] Uploading addons will now try to chmod and moveuploaded file and report any errors nicely [~] Addons uploaded with an already existing addon in UA will be updated and will not be inserted as a new addon [~] Addon parsing now checks to see if you are uploading a .zip file [~] The temp_anaylize folder will now be  on addon processing errors [+] Display templating
+[~] Uploading addons will now try to chmod and moveuploaded file and report any errors nicely [~] Addons uploaded with an already existing addon in UA will be updated and will not be inserted as a new addon [~] Addon parsing now checks to see if you are uploading a .zip file [~] The temp_anaylize folder will now be cleared on addon processing errors [+] Display templating
 [+] TOC scanning and display for addons
 [+] Required/Optional addons selection